9 Tips & Tricks For Boosting Your EyeEm Profile

 There are many ways to discover and get in touch with other EyeEm photographers.
 You can use the Discover feed on the app check out the featured photographers or our editor’s highlights.
 You can also browse your favorite albums or take part in an EyeEm Missions!

+If you are looking to connect with other photographers this is a great way of showcasing your work and meeting people who share the same creative outlook.
 Start a conversation with other users by commenting on their photos.
 Feel free to ask other users questions about tips and techniques.
 Check out who is taken photos around you on a regular basis.
 Someone new in your area?
 This is a great opportunity to say hi and get connected.

 8. Set a Trend – Start a Movement